-Mr. Koichiro Miyahara was appointed as a Director in June 2015 as his considerable knowledge and experience regarding the exchange business in general could be reflected in the management of the Company.
-Subsequently, as President & CEO, he manages and oversees the overall business and operations of Tokyo Stock Exchange, Inc., a core subsidiary of JPX Group managing cash equity markets.
+Mr. Miyahara Koichiro was appointed as a Director in June 2015 as his abundant knowledge and experience regarding the exchange business in general could be reflected in the management of the Company.
+Afterwards, he has been managing and overseeing the overall business and operations of Tokyo Stock Exchange, Inc., a core subsidiary of JPX Group managing cash equity markets, as its President & CEO.
 Based on his experience with JPX Group, he is deemed appropriate as a Member of the Board of Directors and has, therefore, been put forth as a candidate for Director.